huseinzol05/X-Codec-2.0-50TPS-44k/README.md

 Paper: LLaSA: Scaling Train-time and Inference-time Compute for LLaMA-based Speech Synthesis, originally from https://huggingface.co/HKUSTAudio/xcodec2

-We scale up to 24k sample rate.
+We scale up to 24k sample rate, also add 25 TPS.

 ## Training